Thank you for giving towards the work of Christians in Science (CiS). There are several ways you can do this:

 This will ask for basic details (but your CIS membership number short-cuts a lot of them) and takes you to PayPal to complete the payment.

 Christians in Science is a network of scientists and others interested in the dialogue of science and religion and who accept mainstream science and the Bible as complementary.

 Science and religious faith are two of the most powerful influences on our culture today.
 The relationship between them is key to some of the big questions of life, but many think that science conflicts with belief in God or see science as a threat to faith.
 By contrast, at Christians in Science (CiS) we believe that science actually enhances our faith in God and there is no conflict between Christian faith and science.

 Many of the pioneering figures in science believed in God and this tradition continues today.
 CiS encourages trust in science as God’s gift to help us care for each other and the environment.
 As a member of Transform Work and Evangelical Alliance, CiS supports the faith of Christians working in science research and teaching as well as scientists in churches.
 By helping the Church present its message, CiS is a church’s partner in mission to a sceptical world.

-All of these activities need to be funded, and as our work expands so will the costs.
-Indeed we now find it necessary to employ an Executive Officer to peform the increasing number of administrative tasks as well as a Development Officer to facilitate the new project.
-In the first instance we can cover most of the increased costs from the new grant, but longer term our increased expenditure will need to be funded by subscriptions and donations from our membership and others who catch a vision for the importance of the work we are seeking to do.
+All of the activities listed below need to be funded, and as our work expands so will the costs.
+Our increased expenditure will need to be funded by subscriptions and donations from our membership and others who catch a vision for the importance of the work we are seeking to do.

-Professor Andrew Halestrap, CiS Chairman, on behalf of the CiS committee
+Professor Paul Ewart, CiS Chairman, on behalf of the CiS committee.